MelSumner/test-details/README.md

 If I use my keyboard shortcuts (VO + U, then left/right arrow key through the lists)

-I will see the links inside of the `details` element in the "links" list I will see the summary inside of the form elements list but only if I am in Chrome- Safari does not have this same list.
+I will see/hear the links inside of the `details` element in the "links" list I will see/hear the summary inside of the form elements list but only if I am in Chrome- Safari does not have this same list.

 Nothing associates the two or combines them.